COVID Safety at Herts

 - public health information/posters.

-Please continue to follow Government advice and wash your hands regularly to maintain hygiene standards.
-There are also hand sanitiser dispensers around campus.
+Please continue to follow Government advice and wash your hands regularly.

-We ask all students, staff members and visitors to take a COVID-19 test before you come to campus.
-The University is hosting two testing options on our campuses.
+We ask all students, staff members and visitors to take a COVID-19 test before coming to campus.

-You can also get advice and support from Hertfordshire Students’ Union or Student Space, and you can even speak to the University Chaplain.
+You can also get advice and support from Hertfordshire Students’ Union, Student Space, or our University Chaplain.
 Don’t forget there are lots of things for you to get involved in as well on our Facebook page and on the Active Students website.